Internal control system relating to the consolidated accounting process

 The objective of the internal control system (ICS) for the accounting process is to ensure that financial statements are prepared in compliance with regulations.
 Aurubis has an internal control and risk management system in which structures and processes related to the accounting process are defined and implemented in the organization.
 This ensures that the Group accounting procedures are reliable and performed correctly, that business transactions are thoroughly reported in a timely manner as prescribed by law and in the Articles of Association, and that legal norms and internal guidelines on accounting are observed.
 Amendments to laws and accounting standards are continuously analyzed for their relevance for the consolidated financial statements, and resultant changes are incorporated into the Group’s internal processes and systems.

 Principles of the internal control system related to accounting policies

 As the parent company, Aurubis AG prepares the Aurubis Group’s consolidated financial statements.
 The financial reporting of the consolidated Group companies that are included in the consolidated financial statements takes place prior to this process.
 These Group companies prepare their financial statements locally and transfer them via a defined uniform group-wide data model to the Corporate Accounting Department.
 The Group companies are responsible for compliance with the valid group-wide guidelines and procedures, as well as for the correct and timely execution of the accounting-relevant processes and systems.

 The internal control system includes the following main principles:

-Internal Audit examines the reliability of the accounting practices, among other things.
+The internal audit examines the reliability of the accounting practices, among other items.
 In particular, existing internal accounting policies and the adherence to them in practice are assessed.
-Internal Audit additionally provides information about risks that arise from identifiable deviations and advises on adjustment measures.
+The internal audit additionally provides information about risks that arise from identifiable deviations and advises on adjustment measures.